DPT Frequently Asked Questions

 All prerequisites are listed on the Admission Requirements page.

-Science prerequisite course work must be completed within the last 10 years and completed with a grade of C or higher.
+Prerequisite course work must be completed within the last 10 years.

 We recommend one letter from a licensed physical therapist and one letter from an academic professor.